 - Copy the URL under Custom Webhook URL.

-- Send your webhook URL to our support team (firstname.lastname@example.org) and we’ll connect it to your bot.
+- Send your webhook URL to us at firstname.lastname@example.org.
+We'll then connect it to your bot.

-- In Zapier, under Action, search for ‘Actionstep’ and select it.
+- In Zapier, under Action, search for and select Actionstep.

-- Finalise your Zap and test your bot to make sure your integration is working.
+- Finalise your Zap and test your bot to make sure your integration is working as expected.